MazGabriel/MovieApp/README.md

 - Overview can be expanded to show more if texts extends 150 characters
 - Detail Screen hides bottom navigation bar
 - Save movie as favorite when clicked.
 The favorite is saved locally in a Room database

+### Favorites
+- Display favorite movies titles and images in a grid
+- Get favorites from local database